mac-comp127/emoji-vacation/README.md

 - Copy their favorite emojis into this project
 - Make them repositionable (and resizable?)
-- Implement createVacation with variable adults and children
+- Implement createVacation with variable adults and children (looping, tricky b/c they have to rectify x positions across two loops)
-- Make createVacation randomly select different emojis
+- Make createVacation randomly select different emojis (conditional)

-Tasks we might have them do, or might choose to provide for them:
+Tasks we might ask them to do just a few of; the rest we’d provide for them:

-- Implement createForest using existing createTree
+- Implement createForest using existing createTree (loops)
-- Implement createMountains using existing createLayerOfMountains
+- Implement createMountains using existing createLayerOfMountains (loops, counting down, slightly trickier coord math)
-- Have forests and mountains only sometimes (using the percentChance helper)
+- Have forests and mountains only sometimes using the percentChance helper (conditionals)
-- Do the slide show while loop (they'll need pointers on removeAll and pause)
+- Do the slide show while loop (they'll need hints on removeAll and pause)

 Tasks that are probably optional challenges: